awwsmm/subway/README.md

 In _hot reloading_ mode, you never need to re-build or re-run either the frontend or the backend.
 Simply save your changes and `bacon` / `npm` will automatically restart the backend / frontend, respectively.

-Note that when the backend restarts, the database will be wiped; similarly, when the frontend restarts, you will need to re-authenticate as your dummy user of choice.
+Note that when the backend restarts, the database will be wiped; similarly, when the frontend restarts (or you close the tab / window), you will need to re-authenticate as your dummy user of choice.

 ## `keycloak`